Getting compliant on your taxes — Frequently Asked Questions

 Do I need to hire a tax attorney to get compliant on my back taxes, or can I do it myself?

-As for the OVDP, the taxpayer is tremendously exposed.
+As for the voluntary disclosure, the taxpayer is tremendously exposed.
 The IRS is already aware of the taxpayer’s noncompliance, and many people who fall into the category of willfully noncompliant are engaged in some form of criminal activity.
-The OVDP compliance program is rigorous.
-It would be a mistake to think a layman could successfully navigate OVDP, and the penalty for an error is loss of freedom and money.
-Best to get a good lawyer.
+The voluntary disclosure process is rigorous.
+It would be a mistake to think a layperson could successfully navigate voluntary disclosure, and the penalty for an error is loss of freedom and money.
+Best practice is to get a skilled and experienced attorney.